sovietsolider/sequelize-postgres-auto-migrations/README.md

 # sequelize-postgres-auto-migrations
-Supports sequelize v6 and sequelize-typescript.
+Supports sequelize-typescript with sequelize v6.
+Tested only with sequelize-typescript.
 Npm package is available https://www.npmjs.com/package/sequelize-postgres-auto-migrations
 To generate migration file follow the steps below:
 ```ts